 For example, the fiscal year 2021 starts on Saturday 4th July 2020 (Date Code 2111) and ends on Friday 2nd July 2021 (Date Code 21527).

 To make it easier for you to decipher Seagate Date Codes, we have added decoding to our timestamp tool DCode™.
 With the Time Decoding tab selected, change the Value Input Format to Text.
-In the Value text box, enter the Seagate Date Code value.
-We have selected the Date Output Pattern to match just the date, without the time pattern.
-As we can see from the image below, our hard disk with the Date Code 13395 was manufactured on 3rd April 2013 (fiscal year 2013, week 39, day 5).
+In the Value box, enter the Seagate Date Code.
+We have selected the Date Output Pattern to match a long date pattern which includes the day of the week.
+As we can see from the image below, our hard disk with the Date Code 13395 was manufactured on Wednesday 3rd April 2013 (fiscal year 2013, week 39, day 5).